jclauzel/R001D00rs/README.md

 When prompted for download and agreed the script will fetch the following file containing the list of C2 Suspect IP addresses and save it in the database subfolder:
 - https://github.com/montysecurity/C2-Tracker/raw/refs/heads/main/data/all.txt

+* procmon-parser
+When right clicking on a table item sysinternals procmon can be started to automaticaly start capturing process activity.
+To generate the procmon capture profile it uses https://github.com/eronnen/procmon-parser .

 tcp_geo_map uses:

 * maxminddb